Tap the text to show or hide reading controls.

 “It’s fine.
 I can hold.”

-Told you.
-A lottery ticket with a hundred-percent chance of winning.
+Told you — a lottery ticket with a hundred-percent chance of winning.

-So long as [the Scraps] blocked the stray arrows, he could devote himself entirely to the offensive.
+Yujin commanded five Cursed Fangs at once.
+So long as [the Scraps] blocked the stray arrows, he could throw himself entirely into the offensive; there was no longer any need to keep a reserve back for working the magical armaments.

 — Shhhk!

-The Cursed Fangs crossed the air again and again, cutting down the Orcs standing exposed atop the watchtower and the high ground.
+The Cursed Fangs crossed the air again and again, cutting down the Orcs left exposed atop the watchtower and the high ground.
+The casualties mounted before the colony’s Orcs had even finished assembling, and once that number passed twenty, the Orcs’ patience hit rock bottom as well.

 “Kurrk.
-We just charge!”
+We just charge!”“Kurk, intruders.
+I kill.”

 “Go.
 My underlings.”